-A year later, and I’m glad to report that NextDNS has addressed both caveats and added additional performance enhancing features.
+A year later, I’m glad to report that NextDNS has addressed both caveats and added additional performance-enhancing features.
 I’m ecstatic with the results and NextDNS’s continued development.

-NextDNS has launched a number of points-of-presence (POPs) around the globe to help improve resolution performance, as well as the launch of ultra low latency endpoints.
-For me, I’ve observed two new location in Denver to resolve requests, cutting the response time in half (12ms vs 29ms when resolving to Dallas).
-NextDNS launched ping.nextdns.io to let users measure the latency to the various POPs and identify which locations they’re using.
+NextDNS has launched several points-of-presence (POPs) around the globe to help improve resolution performance, as well as the launch of ultra-low latency endpoints.
+For me, I’ve observed two new locations in Denver to resolve requests, cutting the response time in half (12ms vs. 29ms when resolving to Dallas).
+In addition, NextDNS launched ping.nextdns.io to let users measure the latency to the various POPs and identify which locations they’re using.

 Along with more points of presence, NextDNS added caching to the CLI/proxy.
-On my networking, the cached DNS record is served around 70% of the time, further speeding up DNS resolution.
+The cached DNS record is served around 70% of the time on my networking, further speeding up DNS resolution.
 This new feature is enabled by updating the CLI to the latest version and running

-With these three performance improvements (new POPs, ultra low latency endpoints, and local cacheing) I’ve observed a significant increase in performance when using NextDNS.
+With these three performance improvements (new POPs, ultra-low latency endpoints, and local caching), I’ve observed a significant increase in performance when using NextDNS.
 The addition of tools like ping and the diagnostics CLI provide more ways to verify the configuration is optimized and performing as expected.

 NextDNS on Unifi Dream Machine Pro

-The NextDNS CLI was updated to support installation on the Unifi Dream Machine (UDM) and Dream Machine Pro (UDMP).
-This removed the requirement to run a Raspberry Pi or other local server to setup the NextDNS proxy if you’re using these newer Unifi gateways.
+NextDNS updated the CLI with support for the Unifi Dream Machine (UDM) and Dream Machine Pro (UDMP).
+This removed the requirement to run a Raspberry Pi or other local server to set up the NextDNS proxy if you’re using these newer Unifi gateways.
 Installation is as straightforward as it gets.
 I’ve run this configuration for over three months with no disruptions.